Holocaust Education & Remembrance

 Kristin is currently the founding director of Humanus NetworkPreviously, she was a classroom history teacher (19-yrs) in MN and Education Program Coordinator at the United States Holocaust Memorial Museum in Washington, D.C.
 (5 1/2 yrs) where her primary task was training teachers in Holocaust education.

-Please contact Laura Zelle with any questions.
+Please contact Susie Greenberg with any questions.

 Join our Holocaust Educators Cohort